kristianhnielsen/freelance-website-astro/src/content/blog/How To Improve Web Accessibility.md

 If you’d like some more tools to improve web accessibility, here are some tools and resources:

-- [**WAVE**](https://wave.webaim.org/) can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content.
+- <a href="https://wave.webaim.org/" target="_blank" class="external-link">WAVE</a> can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content.

-- [**aXe Devtools**](https://www.deque.com/axe/) is powerful and accurate accessibility toolkit can get you to 80% issue coverage, or more, during development.
+- <a href="https://www.deque.com/axe/" target="_blank" class="external-link">aXe Devtools</a> is powerful and accurate accessibility toolkit can get you to 80% issue coverage, or more, during development.

-- W3’s [**Web Content Accessibility Guidelines (WCAG)**](https://www.w3.org/WAI/standards-guidelines/wcag/) international standard.
+- W3’s <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" class="external-link">Web Content Accessibility Guidelines (WCAG)</a> international standard.

-- W3’s [**list of governmental policies**](https://www.w3.org/WAI/policies/) related to web accessibility.
+- W3’s <a href="https://www.w3.org/WAI/policies/" target="_blank" class="external-link">list of governmental policies</a> related to web accessibility.

-- [**NVDA**](https://www.nvaccess.org/download/) software allows blind and vision impaired people to access and interact with the Windows operating system and many third party applications.
+- <a href="https://www.nvaccess.org/download/" target="_blank" class="external-link">NVDA</a> software allows blind and vision impaired people to access and interact with the Windows operating system and many third party applications.

 ## Conclusion